10 Photos That Prove

 “What a strange thing!
 To be alive beneath cherry blossoms.” – Kobayashi Issa.

 These words do not have full meaning until you have truly experienced the Japanese art of Hanami (cherry blossom viewing) for yourself.
 For centuries Japanese poets have been captivated by these blooms and made attempts to capture their feelings for them in words.
-But experiencing cherry blossoms in Japan is not a feeling that can be described in words.
-Even the words of Issa, one of Japan’s most famous poets, do not have full meaning until the reader has truly stood underneath a Japanese Sakura (Japanese for cherry blossom) tree as the golden sunlight beams through the pink and white blossoms.
+But experiencing and seeing the cherry blossoms in Japan as the golden sunlight beams through the pink and white petals is not a feeling that can be described in words.

 When the Japanese come together to celebrate the Sakura Festival they aren’t just celebrating the flowers themselves, they’re celebrating something much deeper and more meaningful.
 The celebrations for the Sakura trees goes beyond just viewing and extends throughout the entire country, making it even more worth your while to visit during this illustrious time.